jundalisay/superb/content/en/material/solutions/fusion.md

 This shows how low energy input as metaphysical Effort*, without any physical fuel source or physical Force, can produce "work" as to physically lift a man by altering his [gravitational signature](/material/fallacies/general-relativity).

-> *This concept is one of the basis for our [Effort Theory of Value](/social/economics/principles/effort-theory-of-value), derived from Adam Smith, and is the foundation of Pantrynomics.
+> *This concept is one of the basis for our [Effort Theory of Value](/social/economics/principles/effort-theory-of-value), derived from Adam Smith, and is the foundation of Supereconomics.
 It is opposite of the 'scarcity' embraced by Economics which makes it into a dismal science.

 This is the same technique used by UFO's to lift themselves without needing boosters nor bulky fuel tanks.
 It implies that their ships are sentient* just as the monk is sentient or has his own ability to express metaphysical ideas and do effort by himself.